 Apron (Amazon)

 I’ll admit that I have trouble following my own advice on this one lol, but an apron is definitely a nice thing to have in the soup lover’s kitchen.
 At this point in my cooking life, I really don’t make splattery messes on my clothing anymore, but one thing that cooking soup does unavoidably produce is cooking aromas.
-That end up saturating whatever shirt I’m wearing.
+Which end up saturating whatever shirt I’m wearing.

 They’re also very convenient for grilling season, where you’re bringing various tools with you out to the grill.
 And for anyone who has a habit of wiping their hands on their pants, an apron will save some laundry.